A walk through Paradise: 15 outstanding Maldives resorts.

-In truth, this is a difficult question to answer, as pretty much every resort in the Maldives is special in its own way.
-Depending on your own needs, you’ll find that some might be more to your liking than others, but since there are so many luxury establishments in this South Asian sovereign state, picking one is not an easy task if you’re not well-informed.
+In truth, this is a difficult question to answer, as pretty much every luxurious resort in the Maldives is special in its own way.
+Depending on your own luxury travel needs, you’ll find that some might be more to your liking than others, but since there are so many luxury establishments in this South Asian sovereign state, picking one is not an easy task if you’re not well-informed.

 We took a closer look at 15 of the best Maldives resorts, and we analyzed each one in detail so that you might be able to make an informed decision.
 Below you’ll find details regarding location, accommodation, pricing, and main activities.